trinodb/trino-go-client/README.md

 server, with the following command:

 ```
-go test -short -v -race ./...
+go test -v -race ./...
 ```

-Without `-short` the integration tests also run, starting Trino in Docker.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for the available flags.
+The integration tests, which start Trino in Docker, live in the `integration` module.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to run them.

 ## Contributing